 Cell phone with chargers

 Keep your phone charged and buy a portable charger (I have 4).
-My favorite is the RAVPower Portable Charger; it can fully charge my phone about 4 times and has 3 charger ports.
+This is a high-capacity Portable Charger that can fully charge some phones about 4 times and has 2 charger ports.

 Battery-powered or hand-crank radio

 This is the NOAA Weather Radio that the Red Cross promotes, but there are cheaper options as well.